timothee-haudebourg/generic-btree/README.md

 fn get<Q: ?Sized>(&self, key: &Q) -> Option<Self::ItemRef<'_>> where Self: KeyPartialOrd<Q>;
 ```

-## Mutable BTree
+## Mutable B-Tree

-The traits defined until now only specify how the BTree is accessed,
+The traits defined until now only specify how the B-Tree is accessed,
 but not how it is modified.
 This is simply done by implementing the following traits on the corresponding types:

 - `StorageMut`: defines how nodes are allocated, inserted and removed from the underlying storage,